Arshad Nadeem: Awards and recognition

 He was presented a Pride of Performance Award in 2022 by the President of Pakistan.

-In August 2024, he was presented a Hilal-i-Imtiaz Award by the President of Pakistan for securing the country's first Olympic gold medal in four decades at the 2024 Summer Olympics.
+In August 2024, he was presented a Hilal-e-Imtiaz Award by the President of Pakistan for securing the country's first Olympic gold medal in four decades at the 2024 Summer Olympics.
 A special postage stamp themed Azm-e-Istehkam was also issued by the federal government in connection with Pakistan's Independence Day featuring an image of Nadeem.
 The Capital Development Authority upon the directives of the federal government, decided to rename the Service Road East in Islamabad's sector F-10, extending from the Jinnah Avenue to Khayaban-i-Iqbal after Arshad Nadeem.
+A book titled From Dream to Reality (Khawab Se Haqeeqat Tak), chronicling Arshad's Olympic gold medal journey, was launched in Lahore on the second anniversary of his Paris 2024 triumph.

-In May 2025, he was honoured as the Best Asian Athlete by the Asian Athletics Association during a ceremony in Gumi, South Korea, following the Asian Athletics Meeting, recognizing his outstanding achievements and status as one of the continent’s top athletes.
-He was also included in Forbes 30 Under 30 list for South Asia, recognizing his impact and excellence in athletics.
+In May 2025, he was honoured as the Best Asian Athlete by the Asian Athletics during a ceremony in Gumi, South Korea, recognizing his outstanding achievements and status as one of the continent's top athletes.
+He was also included in Forbes 30 Under 30 list for South Asia for his impact and excellence in athletics.
+On 29 December 2025, he received the Global Breakthrough Athlete Award at the World Sports Summit in Dubai, a premier global forum bringing together over 1,500 sports leaders, policymakers, and athletes to shape the future of the industry under the theme “Uniting the World Through Sport”.

-He has served as a brand ambassador for a number of brands and organizations, including Haier, FFC, PTCL and Blue World City Legends Enclave.
+Beyond sports, he has served as a brand ambassador for a number of brands and organizations, including Haier, FFC and PTCL.
+He is a sponsored athlete of Toyota Pakistan and represents the brand's global "Start Your Impossible" campaign.